mertyeni/Sayi-Tahmin-Oyunu/README.md

 ### 🧑‍💻 About Me

 I'm a passionate **Junior Software Test Engineer** with hands-on experience in **test automation**, **manual testing**, and **performance testing**.
 I enjoy building high-quality test scenarios, collaborating with teams, and continuously improving test coverage and product quality.
+I also manage **CI/CD pipelines using Jenkins**, ensuring seamless integration and deployment processes in test environments.

 ---